5 Parameters Of High Converting Call to Action Button- Examples & Case Study

 Essentially, marketing is a process of communication with your potential or existing clients, where your target audience sets the framework, language, tone, or mood for this communication.
 It’s unimaginably crucial to define your digital marketing communication strategy based on the target audience, including the points of what you can and cannot say (and share) if you want your marketing campaigns to be efficient.

 So while making any important marketing decision, including the one on how to create and optimize your CTA, you should always keep your target audience in mind.

 Unless you want to create a mystery, use very clear wording in your copy.
 For example, say “Order”/”Buy” instead of “Submit”.

-Research and case studies show that simply changing the copy of a CTA from “Submit” to something more human, like “Buy” or “Order”, significantly increases conversion rate in most cases.
+Research and success stories show that simply changing the copy of a CTA from “Submit” to something more human, like “Buy” or “Order”, significantly increases conversion rate in most cases.
 However, this is not a one-size-fits-all solution.

 Your CTA copy should comprise of action words that motivate your target users to click or perform any other action you are expecting them to take.
 It should create a sense of urgency ( ‘Limited Time’ offer) and nudge potential customers to actually convert.
 To achieve this, make sure it is clear what the visitor will get by performing the action; with no hidden agendas, small print, or surprises waiting on the other side of the click.

 Use emotions, pep talk, powerful words or jargon if applicable.
 Don’t be afraid to experiment and get outside the typical, square Call To Action button box – just make sure your CTA speaks to your audience and stands out from what they’re used to seeing on the web.